johnnncodes/todo/README.md

 * User Management
 * Feature to set time of the todo
 * Feature to remind the user about his/her todo through email
+* Sort the todo from newest to oldest

 License